 M. Richards, ‘Collective Memory, the Nation-State and Post-Franco Spain’, in Contemporary Spanish Cultural Studies, London: Arnold, 2000.

-M. Richards, ‘Grand Narratives, Collective Memory and Social History: Public Uses of the Past in Post-War Spain’, in Unearthing Franco’s Legacy: Mass Graves and the Recovery of Historical Memory in Spain, vol. Contemporary European Politics and Society, Notre Dame, Ind: University of Notre Dame Press, 2010.
+M. Richards, ‘Grand Narratives, Collective Memory and Social History: Public Uses of the Past in Post-War Spain’, in Unearthing Franco’s Legacy: Mass Graves and the Recovery of Historical Memory in Spain, Notre Dame, Ind: University of Notre Dame Press, 2010.